 A money autobiography helps us understand the role of money in our lives.
 We explore our past to see how our attitudes and assumptions about money were formed.
 By exploring our attitudes and assumptions, we can see how we manage money and how money manages us.

 Have your regular church contribution withdrawn automatically from your checking, savings, or credit card!
-You may do this by contacting our Finance Manager, Sharon Parks x12 or via email at email@example.com.
-She can provide you with a form you need to complete to start the auotmatic withdrawls!
+You may do this by contacting our Finance Manager, Raphe Neapolitan email@example.com.
+He can provide you with a form you need to complete to start the auotmatic withdrawls!